 Here are a few tips to help you and your dog can enjoy the summer without an unpleasant incident!

 1. Water, water, water!!
 Keep your dog hydrated.
 Just in case they drink all the water out of one bucket, or spill it, keep a few buckets of cool, fresh water available in different locations around the yard.
 Make sure the inside water bowl is always full too!
 Many dogs drink more water in the summer than other seasons.

 2. Shade and shelter.
 Provide shelter in a shady place, preferably away from tall trees, for your dog to retreat to when the weather is hot or stormy.

 3. Air conditioning on hot, humid days.
 Certain short-muzzled breeds cannot tolerate hot, humid weather.
-Each breath is a struggle is a struggle and they will quickly succumb to the heat.
+Each breath is a struggle and they will quickly succumb to the heat.
 Bring your dog inside…Dogs love air conditioning too!